Kafva/ai-ask.nvim/README.md

 }
 ```

+The plugin defines an `OllamaAsk` command to send messages, the answer can be
-To show when a new answer is available in lualine:
+viewed in a popover with `ma` (default bindings).
+To show when a new answer is
+available in lualine:
 ```lua
 lualine_b = {
     ...